 I love Japanese Stationery.
 And I know I’m not the only one who does.
-Even people who don’t have a crazy stationery fetish come to Japan and find themselves wandering through the endless aisles of stationery and marvel at their unique and aesthetic designs.
-Last week I talked about where to buy stationery in Japan.
-But, not everyone lives in Japan—like me—or is even able to visit.
+Even people who don’t have a crazy stationery addiction come to Japan and find themselves wandering through the endless aisles of stationery to marvel at their unique and aesthetic designs.
+In Japan, it’s easy to wander into almost any shop and find good quality stationery but, not everyone lives in Japan or is even able to visit.
 SO, I wanted to put together a list of where to buy Japanese Stationery online so you can get your stationery fix without ever leaving the house.

 There are so many Japanese sellers on Etsy selling stationery and you can find just about anything you’re looking for: memo sheets, stickers, stamps, journals, pens… I could list forever, but if you can dream it it’s likely Etsy has it.
 I find that for the most part Japanese sellers are very honest with their prices and don’t drive up the profit margin to an extreme.
 There are often times I find sticker packs or washi tapes for only about $1 more than what they retail for in Japan!
 Just start searching!